KrumpetPirate/AAXtoMP3/README.md

 * Produces 1 or more mp3 files for the AAX title.
 * The default mode is **chaptered**
 * If you want a mp3 file per chapter do not use the -single option.
-* A m3u playlist file will also be created in this instance in the case of **default** chaptered ouput.
+* A m3u playlist file will also be created in this instance in the case of **default** chaptered output.

 ### Ogg/Opus Encoding
 * Can be done by using the **-o** or **--opus** command line switches